Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/Military SEVA [cyborgcore]/readme.txt

 ----------------------------------------------------------
 -Explanation:
 Streamlined and fixes trader and text files.
-DLTX'd the items_actor_legs.ltx files to not be overwritten by other mods, and remade icons taking the 3D model as basis (the upgrade icon was too tiny).
+Icons remade taking the 3D model as basis (the upgrade icon was too tiny).
+DLTX'd the 1st Person View files to not be overwritten by other mods.

 Integration into:
 Grok's Stash Overhaul